TYPES OF EYE

 Over time, changes inside your eye can produce cataracts, which will affect your eyesight.
-All cataracts will eventually need to be corrected through surgery, and while correcting your cataracts is important, cataract surgery also gives you the amazing opportunity to address other eye conditions – presbyopia and astigmatism – to help you to see more of the life you want to see without the help of glasses or using glasses less often.
+All cataracts will eventually require surgery to be corrected, and while correcting your cataracts is important, cataract surgery also gives you the amazing opportunity to address other eye conditions – presbyopia and astigmatism – to help you to see more of the life you want to see using glasses less often, or, possibly, without the help of glasses at all.*

 Most people start to notice the effects of presbyopia in their early to mid-40s, and it continues to worsen until around age 65.

-Although presbyopia can’t be prevented, these symptoms can be addressed with glasses, contacts, or an innovative cataract lens, such as the TECNIS Symfony® IOL or the TECNIS® Multifocal IOL.
+Although presbyopia can’t be prevented, these symptoms can be addressed with glasses, contacts, or an innovative cataract lens, such as the TECNIS Synergy® Toric IOLs or the TECNIS® Multifocal Toric IOL.
 These lenses provide high-quality, broader-range vision even in low-light conditions, like reading a menu in a dimly lit restaurant or driving at night.

 Read more about these lens options here

-Astigmatism is an eye condition that affects about 40% of the population.
-It’s when the surface of your eye (your cornea) is oblong in shape, like an egg, instead of being round, like an orange.
+Astigmatism is an eye condition that affects about 1 in 3 people.3 It’s when the surface of your eye (your cornea) is oblong in shape, like an egg, instead of being round, like an orange.
 So when light enters the eye, it is not correctly focused on the retina, resulting in an unclear image.
 You can have astigmatism in one or both eyes, and it can occur at any age.

-If you don’t have a cataract, astigmatism can be treated with glasses or special contact lenses, but if you do have cataracts, you could address both eye conditions at the same time with a surgical toric lens, such as the TECNIS Symfony® Toric IOL or the TECNIS® Toric IOL.
+If you don’t have a cataract, astigmatism can be treated with glasses or special contact lenses, but if you do have cataracts, you could address both eye conditions at the same time with a surgical toric lens, such as the TECNIS Synergy® Toric IOLs or the TECNIS® Multifocal Toric IOL.

 Read more about these lenses here